"To prepare and connect Durham's young people to Durham's best jobs."

-The coalition of business, government, education, youth-serving nonprofits and young people are working to create a education-to-career system that will ensure more of Durham's young people find academic and career success in their community.
+Made in Durham was created to prepare and connect Durham’s youth to Durham’s best jobs.
+The coalition of business, government, education, youth-serving nonprofits and young people are working to create an education-to-career system that will ensure more of Durham's young people find academic and career success in their community.

 Made in Durham grew out of an effort begun in June 2013, when the Made in Durham Task Force, composed of local business CEOs, education and public sector leaders, and community advocates, convened to translate the recommendations of a 2012 MDC report, Made in Durham: Building an Education-to-Career System, into a blueprint for an education-to-career system.

-Dr. Victor Dzau, president of the Institute of Medicine (formerly president & CEO of Duke University Health System), served as chair of the Task Force and Anita Brown-Graham, then-director of the Institute for Emerging Issues, as vice chair.
-The task force was supported by a Policy Working Group, composed of public sector deputies, academics, employers, and community representatives, bringing additional subject knowledge and a critical operational perspective to recommendations for task force deliberation.
+Dr. Victor Dzau, president of the U.S. National Academy of Medicine (formerly president & CEO of Duke University Health System), served as chair of the Task Force and Anita Brown-Graham, then-director of the Institute for Emerging Issues at N.C.
+State University, as vice chair.
+The task force was supported by a Policy Working Group composed of public sector deputies, academics, employers, and community representatives, bringing additional subject knowledge and a critical operational perspective to recommendations for task force deliberation.

-The task force determined that a new, small, independent nonprofit was needed to execute the Made in Durham Action Plan, and the process of establishing a new nonprofit was completed in 2015.
+The cross-sector, CEO-led task force determined that a new, small, independent nonprofit was needed to execute the Made in Durham Action Plan, and the process of establishing a new nonprofit was completed in 2015.
+Made in Durham then began to forge a talent development system to advance opportunities for Durham youth by 1) re-engaging students and adults back into education and 2) strengthening work place learning to expose and connect students to direct exposure to living wage workplace opportunities.

 Answers for tomorrow’s workforce right here in our backyard